hwayne/learntla-v2/docs/core/pluscal.rst

 .. figure:: graphs/duplicates_2.gv.png

-  There are two possible behaviors now.
+  There are two possible starting states, each with its own behavior.

 Adding multiple starting states increases the complexity of our model.
 If, in a spec, TLC will normally have to check 10 states, adding 100 initial states could increase the state space to a maximum of 1,000.
 In practice, it will often be lower, because sometimes initial states will converge: